The Quirrell Debacle:

-This reading just does not work, however, since it was Quirrell who first introduced the Severus-hated-your-father-too theme to the series, and he could scarcely have been in a position to do so unless he had witnessed at least a part of it.
+This reading just does not work, however, since it was Quirrell who first introduced the “Severus hated your father too” theme to the series, and he could scarcely have been in a position to do so unless he had witnessed at least a part of the conflict.
 Voldemort would hardly have bothered to tell Quirrell about that.
-For that matter, Voldemort had been nowhere near Hogwarts during the Snape/Marauder cohort’s era.
+For that matter, Voldemort had been nowhere near Hogwarts during the Snape/Marauder cohort’s time there.

-Quirrell would have to have been relatively new to the Hogwarts staff, which, given his alleged youth is hardly a surprise.
+So, the reasoning went; Quirrell would have to have been relatively new to the Hogwarts staff, which, given his alleged youth is hardly a surprise.
 But then had he been on staff before his “sabbatical”?
 Is that why Percy was so gleeful over the fact that they had Quirrell teaching DADA instead of Snape?
-Was he simply the first of the string of one-year wonders to have volunteered to come back?
+Was Quirrell simply the first of the string of one-year wonders to have volunteered to come back?

 It is at least a possibility.
 And since we are never going to actually know one way or the other, I am going to adopt it as a tentative hypothesis.
-(Allegedly Rowling has since claimed that Quirrell formerly taught Muggle Studies.
-That’s another subject with an unfortunate record on retaining instructors.)
+(As stated above, allegedly Rowling has since claimed that Quirrell formerly taught Muggle Studies.
+That’s another Hogwarts subject with an unfortunate record on retaining instructors.)